INTERVIEW WITH DANIEL CANOGAR

 Your work Ráfagas consists of words drawn from the main international agreements on climate change.
 Do you see art as a good vehicle for raising awareness of the fragility and sustainably of our planet?

 As well as raising awareness, I believe art can bring complexity to the way we think about different things.
-In Ráfagas, for example, as well as my environmental concerns I think about the weight of words and the law, and where the political winds of the moment are blowing.
+In Ráfagas External link, opens in new window., for example, as well as my environmental concerns I think about the weight of words and the law, and where the political winds of the moment are blowing.

 How does being bombarded with so much information affect our collective and individual memories?